jaydotcontact/jaydotcontact/README.md

-- 👋 Hi, I’m @jaydotcontact
+- 👋 Hi, I’m Jason
-- 👀 I’m interested in: learning how to create a life for myself
+- 👀 I’m interested in: learning how to create a life for myself.
-- 🌱 I’m currently learning; coding in java
+- 🌱 I’m currently learning; coding & git.
-- 💞️ I’m looking to collaborate on; nothing just yet
+- 💞️ I’m looking to collaborate on; nothing just yet.
 - 📫 How to reach me: via mail; jaydotcontact@gmail.com

 <!---